 Open source news for your reading pleasure.
 August 2 - 8, 2014 In this week's edition of our open source news roundup, we take a look at Linux Foundation's online intro to Linux class, CERN's commitment to open source, Google open sourcing it's Google I/O app, cloud news, and more!

 My journey from bench scientist to open science software developer and how I develop better tools for open, reproducible scientific research.

 Ross Mounce is a postdoctoral researcher at the University of Bath studying the use of fossils in phylogeny and phyloinformatics, completing his PhD at the University of Bath last year.
 Ross was one of the first Panton Fellows and is an active member of the Open Knowledge Foundation, particularly...
 Read more

 Sandstorm.io is a radically easier way to run personal instances of web apps.
 It allows you to have your own personal server and install apps to it through an app store interface as easily as you would install apps on a phone.
 Here at Sandstorm, we talk a lot about the need for privacy, security,...
 Read more

 Open source games roundup Week of July 27 - August 2, 2014 It's that time again.
 In this week's edition of our open source games news roundup, we take a look at a WWI shooter for Linux where trench foot is conspicuously, blessedly missing from the feature list, as well as a remake of one of my...
 Read more

 Open source news for your reading pleasure.
-July 26 - August 1, 2014 In this week's edition of our open source news roundup, we look at Rochester Institute of Technology's (RIT) new minor in open source software, the Raspberry Pi's new graphics driver, and more.
+July 26 - August 1, 2014 In this week's edition of our open source news roundup, we take a look at OpenStack as the future of cloud computing, New Zealand's new government website, the stable release of CoreOS, and more!